- UCAS course code

 We do not have any specific requirements for how you use your gap year, but we would expect it to have been used constructively.

 Policy for applicants who resit their qualifications

 We welcome applications from those re-sitting their A-levels, though applicants may only re-sit one of either Year 12 or Year 13.

-Where A-levels have been attempted in Year 13, applicants are expected to have obtained a minimum of grade B in each subject at the first sitting for the re-sit grades to be considered.
+Where A-levels have been attempted in Year 13, applicants are expected to have obtained a minimum of grade ABB at the first sitting for the re-sit grades to be considered.

-All re-sitting applicants are required to achieve Grades A*AA in the A-level subjects specified above, and the A* is expected to be achieved in the final examinations in one of the dropped subjects at the discretion of the School.
+All re-sitting applicants are required to achieve Grades A*A*A in the A-level subjects specified above, and the A*A*A is expected to be achieved in the final examinations in one of the dropped subjects at the discretion of the School.

 If you applied in the previous year and your application was not successful we may permit one further application.
 You must contact us in advance to determine the suitability of a re-application.
 Your application will be considered against the standard course entry criteria for that year of entry.